 48 Hours in Jerusalem: Recommended 2-Day Itinerary

 Home to three of the great world faiths - Christianity, Judaism and Islam - Jerusalem is arguably one of the holiest cities on the planet.
-No surprise then that millions of visitors flock to it, to worship in its churches, synagogues and mosques, explore its endless historical sites, learn more about its conquests and ancestors or just to soak in the atmosphere of this extraordinary place.
+No surprise then that millions of visitors flock to it, to worship in Jerusalem churches, synagogues and mosques, explore its endless historical sites, learn more about its conquests and ancestors or just to soak in the atmosphere of this extraordinary place.
 To do justice to Jerusalem, you’d need many days if not weeks, to wander the city but if you’re short of time, and want to see as much as you can, then - providing you rise early (to avoid the long queues) and put on some sturdy footwear - you can pack in a lot in a couple of days.

 Catholic Cemetery, Mount Zion, Jerusalem.
 Photo credit: © Sofia Emeliyanova